The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: The Chow ring of

 \subsection{Computation of $\alpha_{r,i}$}

-First we focus on $\alpha_{r,0}$. \begin{lemma} The classes $\alpha_{r,0}$ are contained in the image of $\phi^*$. \end{lemma} \begin{proof} It follows from Corollary~\ref{cor:genericisomar} that $(a_r')_*1=\psi^*1=1$, and we conclude by compatibility of representable proper pushforward and flat pullback. \end{proof} Now we consider $\alpha_{r,i}$ for $0<i\leq r$.
+First we focus on $\alpha_{r,0}$. \begin{lemma} The classes $\alpha_{r,0}$ are contained in the image of $\phi^*\circ\pi_{r*}$. \end{lemma} \begin{proof} It follows from Corollary~\ref{cor:genericisomar} that $a'_{r*}(1)=\psi^*(1)=1$, and we conclude by compatibility of representable proper pushforward and flat pullback. \end{proof} Now we consider $\alpha_{r,i}$ for $0<i\leq r$.
 We have a commutative diagram

-where $i$ is the inclusion corresponding to the hyperplane of points in $\mathbb{P}^r$ whose first coordinate is 0, and $\theta$ sends $(f,(g,s_1))$ to $(f,g)$, with the obvious notation.
+where $j$ is the inclusion of the hyperplane where the first coordinate of $\mathbb{P}^r$ is 0, and $\theta'(f,(g,s_1))=(f,g)$.
 Notice that the $T$-equivariant class of that hyperplane is the sum of $\xi_r$ and the first Chern class of a character of $T$, thanks to Lemma 2.4 of~\cite{EF09}.
-This shows that $\alpha_{r,1}$ is generated by $\alpha_{r,0}$ and the image of $(b_{r-1})_*$.
-One can argue inductively to obtain the same result for all $\alpha_{r,i}$, proving the following Lemma. \begin{lemma} For $0<i\leq r$, $\alpha_{r,i}$ is generated by $\alpha_{r,0}$ and the image of $(b_{r-1})_*$. \end{lemma} This reduces us to the computation of the $\beta_{r,i}$'s.
+This shows that $\alpha_{r,1}$ is in the ideal generated by $\alpha_{r,0}$ and the image of $b_{r-1*}$.
+We inductively obtain the same result for all $\alpha_{r,i}$, proving the following Lemma. \begin{lemma} For $0<i\leq r$, the class $\alpha_{r,i}$ is contained in the ideal generated by $\alpha_{r,0}$ and the image of $b_{r-1*}$. \end{lemma} We are left with computing $\beta_{r,i}$'s.